The Duke Fuqua Interview – What to Expect + Sample Questions

 4. Tell me about a time when one of your team members did not participate well.
 What did you do?

-5. Tell me about a situation where you worked with a team and there was a difference in opinion and how you helped reconcile the situation to come to a solution.
+5. Tell me about a situation where you worked with a team, and there was a difference in opinion.
+How did you help reconcile the situation to come to a solution?

-6. Tell me about a time when you worked in a team with someone who was difficult.
+6. Tell me about a time when you worked on a team with someone who was difficult.

 7. What would be the five attributes you look for in desired teammates?